-The most important thing to know about an RFI or RFP is that the requesting party bears a large part of the information burden.
+The most important thing to know about an RFI or RFP is that the one seeking the vendor ("requesting party") bears a large part of the information burden.
 By nature, electronic information requires some kind of technology to be processed, complicating the life of the person who just wants to know what a document says.
 New technologies in electronic discovery can make life challenging for the person or group who may not understand the technology requirements for a particular project or know what solutions might be available to solve a problem.
 Nonetheless, it is squarely on the shoulders of the requesting party to take on the due diligence of defining the scope of a project, collecting and prioritizing requirements, and understanding and communicating the IT landscape to a potential supplier so that there will ultimately be the best possible match of problem and solution.
 This "pre-RFP" process, while demanding, is well worth the effort.
 Done properly, and where appropriate, it brings together business, legal and IT assets, helps establish objectives and clarify requirements (including budget and timeline), defines the parameters for success, and suggests the direction a vendor search should take.
-Plus, it serves to enlighten the participants, who may be direct stakeholders in the end result.
+Plus, it serves to enlighten the participants, who may be direct stakeholders in the end result.6 same set of rules and requirements to craft their proposals, enabling a comparison of apples to apples, thus making it easier to understand the similarities and differences among proposed solutions.
+The companion Sedona Glossary (see www.thesedonaconference.org/ publications), to which the RFP+ Vendor Panel Members have agreed, is meant to assist in the effectiveness of communication and to improve the ability to conduct an apples-to-apples comparison.